| Emperor* |

 Mount Papua (March).
 He is pensioned off to live

 in Galatia with his family.
-Many Vandal troops
+End of the Vandal

 The Ostrogothic king Athalaric dies of alcohol